mateus-f-torres/barefoot/README.md

 Complete with configurations and tools for a more agile development.
 Create from scratch and in constant improvement as my knowledge grows.

+This project was at some point unnecessary robust for a template.
+We had `Redux`, `storybook`, `styled-component`, `i18next` and `jest` among other things.
+But whenever I would start a new project with this template I had a lot of cleaning up to do.

+That is why its called Barefoot...
+I provide the bare minimun optimization for your development workflow.
+If you choose to wear sandals and add `styled-component` or prefer sneakers with `redux` that is up to you.
+Either way most of the configuration wont change, maybe you need to add or remove a line in `webpack.config.js`.

 ## Getting Started
 ### Installation
 Start by forking this repo.